amy777555/MedStudentMatching/README.md

 # Overview

-This project is (Insert brief description of the project here.)
+This project is an implementation of a modified version of the Gale-Shapely algorithm in Python for the sake of proving the stability of the assignment of medical students to hospitals described in our assignment.

 ---

 # Problem Statement

-During times of crisis, it is common for hospitals to face the dilemma of there being more people needing care than there are spaces availible in the hospital due to a variety of other factors.
 , how could an algorithm (Insert assignment/problem description here.)

 ---